bsakbar/data-structures/Final_Assignments/README.md

 >>>>>>> 872cfbbca5b045cf5085d437710697d7b6c0e8e2

 This was the most interesting project in my opinion, I was fascinated by the sensor's abilities, very tiny but collects a lot of data.
-I've been working with the photoresistor, I am measuring the light exposure in my livingroom, the device has been sitting on my TV stand, next to a table lamp and between two windows.
+I've been working with a [photoresistor](https://github.com/bsakbar/data-structures/blob/master/week8/Photoresistor_2.png), I am measuring the light exposure in my livingroom, the device has been sitting on my TV stand, next to a table lamp and between two windows.

  - We started with setting up the new photon and Particle console, to register a Particle.variable() with the cloud to read brightness levels.
  ```javascript